 FDA warns against consuming certain raw oysters distributed to 13 states after reported illnesses

-(CNN) -- The Food and Drug Administration is advising people in 13 states, including Maryland, not to eat certain raw oysters from South Korea after at least one person in Las Vegas got sick with a virus that can cause diarrhea and vomiting.
+The Food and Drug Administration is advising people in 13 states not to eat certain raw oysters from South Korea after at least one person in Las Vegas got sick with a virus that can cause diarrhea and vomiting.

 The Southern Nevada Health District informed officials of two clusters of illnesses from a restaurant in Las Vegas, the FDA said.
 At least one person was confirmed to have sapovirus illness and nine others potentially had the same sickness.
 The oysters were served October 28 and November 5.